JonEilers/analyticalgenomics.org/_pages/drylab.md

 Here I have detailed the tools I've used and the process I went through to create genome assemblies, predict genes, and analyze results.
 When reading these walk-throughs, keep in mind that it's a rare day when everything works the first time.
 More time is spent troubleshooting installation problems and learning how to use a tool then is spent actually using the tool.
 So if you find yourself struggling to get things working, rest assured, that's a battle we all fight everyday.

-## Genome Bioinformatics

-Genomes do not spontaneously create themselves.
-At least in silico.
-Once raw sequence data is acquired, quality and content is checked.
-Then an assembly tool is selected and run.
-When assembled, the assembly quality is assessed.
-If it's "good enough" repetitive element masking and gene prediction are performed.
-If everything checks out afterwards, the genome is ready for interrogation.
-Above are three pages containing content on the process for each of these steps.